portugueslab/stytra/docs/source/install_guide.rst

 You can test now the installation by running one of the examples in stytra example folder!
-To run a simple looming stimulus experiment, you can try to type::
+To run a simple looming stimulus experiment, you can type::

     python -m stytra.examples.looming_exp